exasol/exasol-driver-ts/README.md

-# Exasol Driver for Node and the Browser ( Typescript / Javascript )
+# Exasol Typescript / Javascript Driver for Node and the Browser

-A Typescript/ Javascript driver for the Exasol database.
+A Typescript/Javascript driver for the Exasol database.

 Check out the [user guide](doc/user_guide/user_guide.md) for more details.